JaxSulav/Automated-facebook-events-scraping/README.md

 -- For Windows: Set your path variable to geckodriver.exe folder similarly as https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/

--- For Linux or Mac: copy geckodriver to the Automated-facebook-events-scraping folder
+-- For Linux or Mac: copy geckodriver to the usr/bin

 -- run eventScrape.py --year="YEAR VALUE" --month="MONTH VALUE" for extracting events from any month of any year